-Khadijha is our support specialist for children and families, and has been busy growing the support that we provide for families affected by a brain tumour.
+We have been busy developing the support that we provide for families affected by a brain tumour.

-One of the families Khadijha has been supporting is that of eight year old, football-mad Bailey.
+One of the families little brainstrust has been supporting is that of eight year old, football-mad Bailey.

 Bailey’s symptoms began in spring 2016.
 He had headaches, followed by vomiting and feeling overwhelmingly tired.
 Initially, it was thought that these symptoms were the result of migraines.
 However, an MRI was scheduled to rule out anything suspicious.

 In early December, Bailey welcomed his baby sister into the world, and on 18 December he had his MRI scan.

 “A few hours later, our worst nightmare was realised when they confirmed Bailey had a brain tumour.
 It was too early to know the type, but Bailey was admitted to hospital and kept in for a number of days to have multiple scans done” – Bailey’s dad, Stephen.

 Further scans showed that it was a cerebellopontine angle (CPA) meningioma.
 Due to its close proximity to his optic nerve, surgery would be very tricky, so Bailey is currently on active surveillance (commonly referred to as ‘watch and wait’).

 “Bailey is like any other eight-year-old: football mad, full of energy and loving life.
 To look at him, you would think he is fine, but he remains on the watch-and-wait list and is closely monitored.”